 Second, never take anything God has given you for granted – be it an opportunity that has legal, economic, academic, intellectual or diplomatic advantage or benefits.
 As long as we are rightly focused on the things God has called us to, those privileges we have will turn out to be an instrument of ministry.
 It will soon be clear to us that what we have in our hands is a God-given instrument of ministry, blessing and His kingdom expansion.

 Third, from the interaction between the commander and Paul, I saw that some things we possess in life will come to us either by birth or by acquisition.
 If we don’t have it by birth, we may be able to acquire them through purchase, training or learning, spiritual bestowal or as a result of our work of merit.
 Irrespective of how God gives us those things, we must see them from God’s perspective as instrument of God’s kingdom expansion.
 What are the abilities or things you have now that came with you from birth that you are despising?
-Could it talent?
+Could it be talent?
 A skill?
 A gift?
 Whatever it is, take them up and begin to see them differently.
 They have their place in God’s agenda for your life.
 If you have not thought about that before, start now!

 Fourth, I also see a word for us here in Acts 22:22-30 as a nation and society.
 We must understand and come to take it more seriously that any nation that will move forward and advance must not resort to jungle justice; every allegation against anyone must be subject to fair trial and interrogation before people are unfairly treated and tried.
 Apostle Paul’s question, “Is it legal for you to whip a Roman citizen who hasn’t even been tried?” also speaks to justice and fairness in our personal interactions, legal and judiciary systems.
 Any nation that will move forward must consider this call.
-It is both the right and godly thing to do to give justice a cause in our society.
+It is both the right and godly thing to do to give justice its course in our society.
 No one should neither be above the law nor subject to unfair treatment.
 We must strike that scriptural balance in our polity today.

 As I round off, let me call out to you again, yes you!, that whatever God has given you or will be giving you is for His own purpose.
 As you commit to advancing God’s kingdom with what is in your hands, it ends up benefiting you.
 Selah!